 Patrol cooking is an important part to every troop’s development of younger Scouts and patrol-style cooking shows the dependency of the patrol on the other members.
 Without one to gather the food, cook and clean, the patrol cannot have their next meal—Kevin M. a Patrol Z reporter based in New York.

-Oh my goodness, I came across this most interesting cooking tool just before Thanksgiving, the FireDisc Cooker.
-This may be the best solution I have ever seen for gathering 5-6 boys around one heat source to cook.
+Patrol cooking is an important part of building patrol spirit, but cooking can be complicated sometimes.
+The FireDisc Cooker. is easy to set up, light and operate and will be a great way to help patrols cook on their own—this may be the best solution I have ever seen for gathering 5-6 boys around one heat source to cook.
 It screams patrol cooking to me.

 When you have been Scouting as long as I have, you are always looking for better ways to get a patrol deeper into the Patrol Method.
 I think one of the best ways is though patrol cooking.
 By dividing up all the jobs in getting a meal together the whole patrol feels teamwork and gets the satisfaction of eating their efforts.

 Take the video above and reimagine image six young Scouts working together to make breakfast.
 Two Scouts can set up the FireDisc and get it lit.
 A couple of other Scouts can chop onions, break eggs, and shred potatoes, while two others do the cooking.
 Best of all, the whole patrol can stand around chatting while this simple breakfast casserole comes together; this is so simple even a group of new Scouts could do it.

 - 1 pound mild ground pork sausage